-Rosh HaShana is the first of the three fall holidays – the Feast Trumpets, the Day of Atonement and the Feast of Tabernacles.
-The ten days between the Feast of Trumpets and Yom Kippur, the holiest day of the Jewish calendar, are called the “Days of Awe”, where people are encouraged to contemplate their position before God, and it’s a very special time in Israel.
+There are three fall holidays which come in quick succession: the Feast of Trumpets, the Day of Atonement and the Feast of Tabernacles.
+The ten days between the Feast of Trumpets and Yom Kippur (the Day of Atonement, the holiest day of the Jewish calendar) are called the “Days of Awe”, where people are encouraged to contemplate their position before God, and it’s a very special time in Israel.

 Just as the Spring feasts of Passover, Firstfruits and Shavuot (or Pentecost) are all prophetically related to the death, resurrection and ascension of Yeshua, and the sending of the Holy Spirit, the Fall feasts pertain to his second coming.
 The Feast of Trumpets relates to the last trumpet that shall sound when he comes again in glory.